-How To Communicate Effectively With Your Spouse About Your Finances
+How to Communicate About Finances With Your Spouse

 When it comes time to get married it is important to be completely open about your finances.
 It can be difficult if you have made financial mistakes in the past.
-If you start out with open communication it will carry though into your marriage.
+If you start out with open communication it will carry through into your marriage.
 Here are the five most important financial topics to discuss with your partner before you get married.
 These topics can help you determine if you are financially compatible and the areas you will need to find a way to compromise.